 - Two-thirds of the $400 difference is about $267 per week.

-Other Benefits Through Workers’ Compensation in Georgia
+Other Workers’ Compensation Benefits in Georgia

 Medical Benefits

-Workers’ comp should pay for any medical care resulting from your work-related injury.
-Workers will need to receive medical care from an authorized medical professional listed in the workers’ compensation policy.
-If you are unsure who to see, contact your employer or a workers’ compensation lawyer.
+Workers’ comp should pay for any medical care you need to recuperate from your work-related injury.
+That said, you must receive medical care from an authorized medical professional listed in your employer’s workers’ compensation policy to remain eligible for benefits.

 Future Care